vitalets/playwright-bdd/docs/guides/ide-integration.md

 # IDE integration
-One of Playwright-bdd goals is to support all Playwright IDE integrations.
+One of Playwright-BDD goals is to support all Playwright IDE integrations.
 It is the main reason for pre-generating test files as regular Playwright test files.

 ## VS Code